FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/installing.md

 - the [macOS npm and the NodeJS package manager](https://nodejs.org/en/download/).
 - the Git [installer for macOS](https://git-scm.com/download/mac).

+When building from the source, the server will run on port `5001`.

 ## Clone

 `git clone https://github.com/FociSolutions/Orbital.git`